 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting the functions of other organs in the body.
 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
 There are different stage descriptions for different types of cancer.

-There are a number of systems used to find out the stage of sarcoma.
+There are several systems used to describe the stage of sarcoma.
 These systems are somewhat different from each other, but all use an overall stage to help predict a person’s prognosis.

 - How large is the primary tumor and where is it located?
 (Tumor, T)

 - Has the tumor spread to the lymph nodes?
 (Node, N)

 Important note: Most sarcomas do not spread to lymph nodes, so surgeons often do not remove and test lymph nodes for most types of sarcoma.
 Rare exceptions include epithelioid sarcoma, some subtypes of rhabdomyosarcoma, and clear cell sarcoma.

 - Has the cancer metastasized to other parts of the body?
 (Metastasis, M)